island-is/island.is/mocks/README.md

 Just run `yarn mock-national-registry`

 ## Current mocks

 Currently, only mock responses for the national registry are included.
-Currently only mock responses for the national registry are included.

 ## What if I need to call an endpoint that isn't mocked